 If you have valuable personal things or collections, such as a wine collection or other collectibles, you can insure them to avoid paying out of pocket if they are damaged or destroyed.

-Not only will homeowners insurance and life insurance secure what you've fought so hard for, but they'll also assist ensure your family's financial security in the event you're no longer around.
+Not only will homeowners insurance and life insurance for seniors over 70 secure what you've fought so hard for, but they'll also assist ensure your family's financial security in the event you're no longer around.
 If you want extra protection, you can cover for accidents and disability at work, so in the event you are unable to work via one of these options, you can support yourself with a payout.

 Income protection can payout a percentage of your full-time wage if you cannot work for long periods.
 Even if this pays your essential bills and mortgage or rent, it is one less bill to worry about.